Orange-OpenSource/oko/README.md

 - New `filter_prog` match field in OpenFlow table.
 - New `LOAD_FILTER_PROG` OpenFlow message to send a BPF program to load to the switch, as an ELF file.
+- New `UPDATE_MAP` OpenFlow message to write entry (key-value pair) to the BPF map of the given BPF program.
 - New `SEND_MAPS` action and message to send the content of maps to the controller.
 - New filter program chain structure in the datapath to cache a succession of